PandaJones/263-UX-Case-Study/readme.txt

 Add in images of our wireframe and mockup to both the HTML and the Github Check both HTML and CSS with https://validator.w3.org/ (Use the text input, not the file input) Check for accessibility with https://achecker.achecks.ca/checker/index.php (Aim to resolve all of the errors, but think through whether the warnings (or potential problems) are actually problems.
 Include separate checker files for each screen in your webpage.)
-If we are using the sidebar, label sections as you go and add it into the sidebar.
+Without using a webpage, https://achecker.us/checker/index.php .
+This allows for raw text input for accessibility If we are using the sidebar, label sections as you go and add it into the sidebar.
 Responsive content (so far the sidebar is responsive, unsure about images or text)